miamaric12/HAPPy/docs/README.md

 # Docs README #

-The documentation for the RHaP is generated using the Sphinx Python package.
+The documentation for the HAPPY is generated using the Sphinx Python package.
 Documentation is written in reStructuredText format (in the source folder) and compiled by the Sphinx package into a HTML source (in the build/html folder).
 At compilation time Sphinx also scrapes docstrings from the Python scripts and adds these to the documentation.

 Once a commit is made to the master branch, the documentation is automatically built to https://radial-hydride-code.readthedocs.io/, providing an online version of the documentation.